dai-shi/react-hooks-global-state/README.md

 ### createGlobalState

 create a gloal state

-It returns a set of functions:
+It returns a set of functions

-`useGlobalState`: a custom hook works like React.useState `getGlobalState`: a function to get a global state by name outside React `setGlobalState`: a function to set a global state by name outside React
+-   `useGlobalState`: a custom hook works like React.useState
+-   `getGlobalState`: a function to get a global state by name outside React
+-   `setGlobalState`: a function to set a global state by name outside React

 #### Parameters